Frequently Asked Questions pertaining to the Student Learning Center as a whole.

 The Bridge meal plan includes 16 meals and 30 points per week.

 Between 350-400 scholars participate each summer; more than 7,200 scholars have completed Bridge since 1973.

-The total cost of participation is between $6,787-$7,703; financial aid is available for those who qualify.
+The total cost of participation is between $3,500-$4,700 without living expenses; financial aid is available for those who qualify.

 Both programs provide a high-quality transitional experience for first-year undergraduates but vary in scope.
 Bridge comes with a built-in suite of academic support services, advising, and peer counseling designed to further enable scholars to Make the Golden Bear Leap to Success.
 No other summer programs at Cal offer the same level of high-touch support as Bridge.